Low complexity among principal fully irreducible elements of Out($F_3$): The single-fold map

-In light of (\ref{turns}), the local Whitehead graphs are triangles at each valence-3 vertex, and then the union of the Figure \ref{f:map3} colored edges at the valence-4 vertex.
+In light of (\ref{turns}), the local Whitehead graphs are triangles at each valence-3 vertex, and at the valence-4 vertex they are the union of the Figure \ref{f:map3} colored edges.
 Hence, each local Whitehead graph is connected.
 Using the sage package of Coulbois \cite{c12}, for example, one can check that there are indeed no PNPs.

 By Proposition \ref{prop:FIC}, $\mathfrak{g}$ thus represents an ageometric fully irreducible outer automorphism $\psi$.
 Further, since all directions but $\overline{c}$ are periodic, the ideal Whitehead graph would be a union of 3 triangles.
 Hence, $\vphi$ is in fact principal. \end{proof}